 Penalties for Driving Without Car Insurance in California

-To say that the economy in California is difficult these days is surely is an understatement.
+To say that the economy in California is challenging these days is surely is an understatement.
 People are feeling the financial pinch throughout the state and the country, as well as across the entire income spectrum.
 Some folks might be tempted to cut costs by eliminating their auto insurance coverage while continuing to drive, risking the chance of penalties if they are caught.
-The following describes the severe penalties and costs you could incur if you dare to drive in California without auto insurance.

 Legal Penalties for Driving Without Insurance